moaber231/Semantic-Researcher-Discovery-Engine/README.md

-## Find DTU researcher given a text
+## Find  researcher given a text

-Given a text, that could represent a (future) project title, an article title or an project or article abstract find relevant DTU researchers.
+Given a text, that could represent a (future) project title, an article title or an project or article abstract find relevant researchers.
 This could be useful as a supervisor suggester.
 It is envisioned that the publications of the researcher can be embedded and the embeddings of all articles from DTU can be stored in a matrix.
 The query string is compared with the embedding matrix and ordered results are returns.
-The publications of DTU researchers can be identified from one or more SPARQL queries to triple stores that store Wikidata data.
+The publications of  researchers can be identified from one or more SPARQL queries to triple stores that store Wikidata data.
 The articles can be fetched and the title of the article is also available, - but not the abstract.
 I have found around 50.000 articles-author pairs.